 When she awoke, she was alone, lying prone in the back of the wagon beneath a pile of heavy linens and fleece.
 And there was no noise, no creaking of the wheels, there was no motion, no rocking of the wagon as it moved over the uneven roads.
 Everything was still.

 Sitting up and roughly pushing the blankets off of herself, the child stood and moved slowly towards the front of the cart, her eyes still half closed in sleep.
 Father?
 Are we in the forest yet?

-Her voice was harsh from sleep, cracked and broken like an old woman's, and her face grew as cross as an elderly person's might be prone to do when he did not answer.
+Her voice was harsh from sleep, rough and broken like an old woman's, and her face grew as cross as an elderly person's might be prone to do when he did not answer.
 Father?

 To answer, there was only more silence.